My kin come from labouring stock:

 In this realm of words, slim possibilities,

-Still-born dreams and ambitions.
+Shattered dreams and vaunted ambitions.

 My kin knit closer than cross-stitch,